ciromattia/kcc/README.md

 ### for compiling/running from source:
 - Python 2.7+ (included in MacOS and Linux, follow the [official documentation](http://www.python.org/getit/windows/) to install on Windows)
-- [Python Imaging Library](http://www.pythonware.com/products/pil/) for comic optimizations like split double pages, resize to optimal resolution, improve contrast and palette, etc.
+- [Pillow](http://pypi.python.org/pypi/Pillow/) for comic optimizations like split double pages, resize to optimal resolution, improve contrast and palette, etc.
   Please refer to official documentation for installing into your system.

 ## USAGE